asefahmed500/Cally-IO/src/README.md

 - **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files.
 Data is isolated so users can only access their own documents, while admins have read-access for oversight.
 - **Advanced Knowledge Management**: An admin-only hub to view and manage all documents in the knowledge base, including secure deletion.
 - **Configurable AI Agent**: Admins can configure the AI's personality, response style, and add custom business instructions.
+- **Business Hours**: Admins can set operating hours, disabling the chat and showing an "away" message during off-hours.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.
 - **AI Script Generator**: The AI can dynamically generate personalized call scripts for leads based on their profile.
 - **Conversation Intelligence**: The AI can recognize when it doesn't have an answer and suggest escalating to a human expert.